surfingoldelephant/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Functions_Advanced_Methods.md

 This method is called to request confirmation from the user before the function performs an action that would change the system.
 The function can continue based on the Boolean value returned by the method.
-This method can only be called only from within the `Process {}` block of the function.
+This method can only be called only from within the `process {}` block of the function.
 The `CmdletBinding` attribute must also declare that the function supports `ShouldProcess` (as shown in the previous example).